hdzierz/psychic-dangerzone/ways-of-working.md

 ## The **best** solution

+ *"It isn't the mountains ahead to climb that wear you out; it's the pebble in your shoe."* -- Muhammad Ali

 ### OS X

 In no way is the new way of working influenced by the image or marketing of Apple products.
 Instead a pragmatic response to getting things done with the least effort.